LRacoci/c_functions/README.md

-# c_functions
+# C Helper Functions
-C mathematical functions
+Implementation of mathematical functions in c